 Whether you're travelling with children or not, make sure not to miss the Wildlife Warriors Show.
 Here, you'll get to witness first-hand all the slithering, swooping, crawling and snapping of Australian animals.

 Ipswich is an excellent location for all travellers visiting Brisbane.
-Just under a 1-hour drive inland, it’s one of the weekend trips from Brisbane you’ll never forget!
+Just under a one-hour drive inland, it's one of the Brisbane weekend getaways you'll never forget!